wjn0/compare_concordance/README.md

     $ pip3 install .

-This has been tested on 64-bit Linux with GCC version 7.5.0.
+This has been tested on 64-bit Linux with GCC version 7.5.0 and Python 3.6.
+If the installation step fails, it may be because your system names the .so file differently than expected.

 Usage
 -----